TimKJones/mcp-webflow/README.md

 Retrieves detailed information about a specific Webflow site by ID.
 Requires a siteId parameter and returns the same detailed information as get_sites for a single site.

+### get_collections

+Retrieves a list of all collections for a specific Webflow site.
+Requires a siteId parameter and returns detailed information about each collection including:

+- Collection Name and ID
+- Creation and Last Updated Dates
+- Item Count
+- Collection Slug
+- Collection Settings and Configuration

 ## Type Definitions

 ```typescript